-The Campus Pastor seeks to provide spiritual nurturing and pastoral presence to the college.
-He offers spiritual guidance in both formal and informal settings to the entire Westmont community, as well as overseeing the Chapel program.
+The Campus Pastor's Office seeks to provide spiritual nurturing and pastoral presence to the college.
+We offer spiritual guidance in both formal and informal settings to the entire Westmont community, as well as overseeing the Chapel program.

 The Campus Life Office.
-The Campus Life Office cultivates the willingness and ability for Westmont students to lead and learn.
-It exists to help students collaborate effectively, steward their gifts, set vision and pursue goals and lead with integrity.
-The CLO is responsible for Student Organization Advising, Leadership Development, Orientation and the First Year Experience, Campus Activities and Programs, and student Mission and Ministry.
+The Campus Life Office seeks to cultivate life long Christian leaders by providing students with relevant co-curricular programs, services and engagement opportunities that strengthen their integrity, faith and commitment to thoughtfully serve others.
+The CLO is responsible for Student Organization Advising, Leadership Development, Orientation and the First Year Experience, Campus Activities and Programs, and student Mission and Outreach.